Why Page Speed Matters and How to Test your Page Speed Score

 Why is Page Speed Important?

 Websites with faster Page Speed provide a seamless user experience.
-On the contrary, websites with longer load times tend to have very high bounce rates and reduced average time on page.
+On the contrary, websites with longer load times tend to have high bounce rates and reduced average page time.

-A report from kissmetrics also reveals that a delay of 1 second in page response can result in a 7% reduction in conversion rate.
+An infographic from Kissmetrics also reveals that a delay of 1 second in page response can result in a 7% reduction in conversion rate.
 Longer load times not only affect conversion rates but also affect how users perceive online brands.
+Page speed importance is undeniable in nature for those looking for a highly optimized led high conversion rate website.
+How important is page speed, then?
+Well, it’s a make-or-break situation for any eCommerce platform or a Shopify online store where their product pages end up in slow load screens, and off goes their potential customers.

-Additionally, if a website is too slow, then it is probably taking a hit in the search engines.
+Additionally, if a website is too slow, then it is probably taking a hit in the search engines, too, which is not an excellent sign for your marketing teams.
 This raises an important question.

 Does Page Speed Affect SEO Rankings?